prplecake/jrgnsn.net/_posts/2019-05-07-There-Once-Was-a-Sysadmin.md

 4. FastMail makes it incredibly easy to serve a file or directory from my file storage at FastMail.

-Unfortunately, all of the existing issues remained and I even added a few issues to the list! `mail.jrgnsn.net` was still returning certificate errors.
+Unfortunately, all the existing issues remained and I even added a few issues to the list! `mail.jrgnsn.net` was still returning certificate errors.
 Additionally, `https://veganmsp.com` wasn't being resolved at all. dig-ing at `1.1.1.1`, `1.0.0.1`, `8.8.8.8`, and